A Case For Continuing to Market Through These Crazy Times

 As a small business owner, you’re the primary source of strategic direction, the business plan is in your hands, you are making it happen!
 Which is why the way you run your business, the decision making, the way you are wearing and carrying your multiple hats is having an incredible impact on the success or failure of your venture.
-Of course, your trusted and talented teams play an immense role on the quality of the organization, but the leadership of these teams is inherently the responsibility of the business owner.
+Of course, your trusted and talented teams play an immense role not only in the quality of the organization, but the leadership of these teams is inherently the responsibility of the business owner.

 According to the Small Business Advocacy Council in Illinois alone, small businesses are employing about 2.5 million people or 45.1% of the state’s private workforce.
 Comparably, in Indiana small businesses are employing about 1.2 million people or 44.9% of the state’s private workforce.
 These numbers are sending a powerful and positive message, they represent the immense work of the small business owners, their dedication to support and contribute economically to their communities.